SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 frauds and willfully ignorant, and that becomes a crime against humanity, and over time only more of a crime, less of an innocent ignorance.

+### Poer of the Pen ctivism

+I know it feels pathetic, but the word *is* powerful.
+It's juts you have to use it, not stay silent.
+So I wrote an email to the journalist who published the "Crisis in Our Universities" headline in the Wellington Dominion Post.
+It is up to him to desire to read and enquire into the truth, I've given him the chance.
+I re-publish my email here so other activists can do some Copy & Paste and re-use.
+Edit for your purposes, and write to me if you think you can improve such letters to journalists.
+I especially like shorter letters that get to the point without being impolite.

+((Journalists, ironically, suffer from attention and reading deficit disorders.
+They have very small mental capacity to absorb new knowledge.
+The gossip columnists and click-bait writers focus on the spectacle, not enough on the truth.
+And let's be honest, 90% of political opinion columns degenerate into gossip, and are not informing the public of the available policy space options available to governments.))

+Journalists are supposed to be our mirrors to the world and speakers of truth to power, but too many journalists remain among the ignorant on matters of macroeconomics, and that, like the lack of trained psychiatric nurses, is a big f-ing problem.

+I'd say the lack of honest and courageous journalists is the bigger f-ing problem.
+Too many of them have libertarian tendencies or have drunk the neoliberal austerity koolaid.
+Sometimes this derives from a protestant work ethic, but they've then got it all horribly backwards.

+The protestant work ethic, for what good it is, tells you to employ people, not unemploy them.
+You do not therefore "tighten the belt of government"!
+That's a false metaphor.
+The government is the provider of currency "bread and water" metaphorically, so needs to issue for public purpose, unconstrained, not withdraw the sustenance because "they will run out of this bread".
+They cannot run out of NZ dollars, and are not beholden to bond markets for finance.

+If a useful resource (think willing labour, first and foremost) is not being employed, government can always employ it, without question, and without driving up prices, because the unemployed resource bid from the private sector is by definition zero.
+The horrific social and lost real output costs of not employing all willing labour is enormous, exceeding, in the matter of about a decade, the costs of all wars in all human history.

 <table style="border-collapse: collapse; border=0;">